 The Senior Associate Dean for Education's decision is final except in the case of recommendations for dismissal.
 A student may appeal a decision of the Student Promotions Committee to dismiss in the following manner.
 The Senior Associate Dean for Education, consulting with the Associate Dean for Student Life may appoint an ad-hoc committee of five faculty members to hear the case.
 One member of the committee will be chosen as chair and will record the deliberations.
+An Associate or Assistant Dean from OSL will sit on the committee as a nonvoting member.
 The student must prepare a written statement for committee consideration.
 Copies of the student's academic file are provided along with the statement to members of the committee.
 The student will be permitted to bring an advocate during the hearing, but the advocate may not speak on behalf of the student.
 The committee will determine the length of time the student may have to present their case.
-After the student presents, the student is excused, and the five faculty members will deliberate and make a recommendation for action to the Senior Associate Dean for Education.
+After the student presents, the student is excused, and the five faculty members will deliberate and will confer with the Senior Associate Dean for Education.

-After the appeals process, the Senior Associate Dean for Education will consult with the Dean of the School of Medicine who will make the final decision regarding dismissal.
+After conferring with the panel, the Senior Associate Dean for Education will consult with the Dean of the School of Medicine who will make the final decision regarding dismissal.
 At any time, the Dean of the School of Medicine may consult with the Executive Committee of the School of Medicine.